apache/skywalking-satellite/docs/en/setup/plugins/server_grpc-server.md

 # Server/grpc-server
 ## Description
-this is a grpc server
+This is a sharing plugin, which would start a gRPC server.
 ## DefaultConfig
 ```yaml
 # The address of grpc server.
 Default value is :11800